Sleep

 Staying calm and remaining patient will help you and your baby to get through the few weeks of disruption at night.
 It can be difficult to stay calm when you are running on little sleep, but babies can sense parents' stress and emotions, and it could contribute to increased anxiety in the baby.
 Remember that this period is only temporary and your baby will most likely return to their established sleep and nap time within a few weeks.

 Erica at Babogue is a Certified Child Sleep Consultant with a passion to help parents understand their children's sleep and how to help create a settled home environment.
-Erica provides one-to-one sleep solutions, as well as a Sleep Series which is an online video-based course to empower you when it comes to your child's sleep.
-Find out more on our website today and get started to help your family get a longer and better quality of sleep.
+Erica provides Sleep Series, that is inside Thrive , the Membership which is an online video-based course to empower you when it comes to your child's sleep.

 Read our blog on Separation Anxiety